-Norman Reedus as Daryl Dixon ‘The Walking Dead’s’ Outlaw Drifter Turned Hero [Opinion]
+Norman Reedus As Daryl Dixon, ‘The Walking Dead’s’ Outlaw Drifter-Turned-Hero [Opinion]

 “I’m just used to it, things being ugly.
 Growing up in a place like this.”

 Norman Reedus became wildly popular not long after embodying the rugged misfit known as Daryl Dixon.
-Logically too, few of The Walking Dead characters would have survived without Dixon’s old fashioned survival skills.
+Logically, too, few of The Walking Dead characters would have survived without Dixon’s old-fashioned survival skills.

 RELATED REPORTS FROM THE INQUISITR